 Bag packed, I first headed back into Livadi and around the one-way system to get to the only petrol station on the island: an EKO garage on the main road into Livadi from Chora.

-Car refuelled, I drove back past my hotel and continued south to my first stop: Ampeli beach.
-Well, it would have been had I not seen it from a distance and realised it was tiny, as well as being pretty hard to get to by car.
-So, I skipped that and continued west to Vagia beach instead.
+Car refuelled, I drove past my hotel and continued south to my first stop: Ampeli Beach.
+Well, it would have been had I not seen it from a distance and realised it was tiny and pretty hard to get to by car.
+So, I skipped that and continued west to Vagia Beach instead.

-I suspect under normal circumstances it might get quite busy, but due to a combination of the Coronavirus pandemic and it being quite late in the season, the beach was practically deserted.
+I suspect it might get quite busy under normal circumstances, but due to a combination of the Coronavirus pandemic and it being quite late in the season, the beach was practically deserted.

-Behind the beach there are some quite nice looking apartments that would probably make a nice base if you’re looking for a quiet holiday:
+Behind the beach, there are some quite nice-looking apartments that would probably make a good base if you’re looking for a quiet holiday:

-The beach itself is mostly coarse sand/shingle and I could see some rocks in the water close to the shore, so while I wouldn’t say it’s a patch on Kamares beach on Sifnos, it would be a nice quiet place to lay out for a few hours to soak up some Greek sun.
+The beach itself is primarily coarse sand/shingle, and I could see some rocks in the water close to the shore, so while I wouldn’t say it’s a patch on Kamares Beach on Sifnos, it would be a nice, quiet place to lay out for a few hours to soak up some Greek sun.

-I did have some difficulty parking the car though, which may serve as a warning to other visitors – Google maps shows what appears to be a well-established road down to the beach from the north-east.
-However, upon turning off the main road, I was greeted by an incredibly rocky track that is basically impassable by car.
-You could probably manage it on a quad-bike or a 4×4 with suitable tires.
-After just a few metres, I gave up and managed to turn the car around to get back on the main road.
+I did have some difficulty parking the car, though, which may serve as a warning to other visitors – Google Maps shows what appears to be a well-established road down to the beach from the north-east.
+However, upon turning off the main road, I was greeted by an incredibly rocky track that was basically impassable by car.
+You could probably manage it on a quad bike or a 4×4 with suitable tires.
+After just a few metres, I gave up and barely managed to turn the car around to get back on the main road.

-Realising that my experience explained why there were cars parked along the main road at the south end of Ganema beach, I backtracked and joined them having learned a valuable lesson!
+Realising that my experience explained why cars were parked along the main road at the south end of Ganema Beach, I backtracked and joined them, having learned a valuable lesson!

-In contrast to Vagia, there were a few people here enjoying the beach but again it was far from crowded.
+In contrast to Vagia, a few people were here enjoying the beach, but again, it was far from crowded.

-I considered stopping at Ganema for lunch, but the single taverna at the northern end of the beach had some questionable reviews online, so I skipped it and carried on driving west until I reached the next decent-sized beach/village.
+I considered stopping at Ganema for lunch, but the single taverna at the northern end of the beach had some questionable reviews online, so I skipped it and drove west until I reached the next decent-sized beach/village.

-This turned out to be Megalo Livadi, where I enjoyed a very fresh meal at a taverna called Kýklōpas.
+This was Megalo Livadi, where I enjoyed a fresh meal at a tavern called Kýklōpas.

-The menu is a bit limited and quite fish-heavy which didn’t really suit me, so I opted for a Greek salad, bread and tzatziki, plus a Mythos, of course!
+The menu is a bit limited and quite fish-heavy, which didn’t suit me, so I opted for a Greek salad, bread and tzatziki, plus a Mythos!
 It was tasty food, the salad especially was very fresh and delicious.

-Until the time came, I hadn’t decided whether to visit Chora today or save it for tomorrow instead.
-Looking at the map though, it was clear that from Megalo Livadi, there is really nowhere to go but back to the main road and inland towards the centre of the island.
-This would naturally take me towards Chora anyway, so I decided I would see it today and, if necessary, skip it tomorrow.
+Until then, I hadn’t decided whether to visit Chora today or save it for tomorrow.
+Looking at the map, though, it was clear that from Megalo Livadi, there is nowhere to go but back to the main road and inland towards the island’s centre.
+This would naturally take me towards Chora anyway, so I decided to see it today and, if necessary, skip it tomorrow.

-The drive to Chora took about 20 minutes through some quite pretty, if rather barren, hilly terrain.
-It’s worth approaching Chora from this direction though, as you get to see it from above and behind.
+The drive to Chora took about 20 minutes through some pretty if rather barren, hilly terrain.
+It’s worth approaching Chora from this direction, as you see it from above and behind.
 I stopped on the side of the road and managed to get some good photos from a rooftop:

-Continuing into the village, I parked up near the centre and walked around the town and up to the church that sits atop the summit.
+Continuing into the village, I parked up near the centre, walked around the town, and up to the church atop the summit.

 You also get some fabulous views across the island from the top of Chora, especially down towards Livadi: